jotruebl/Pyce_Tools/docs/getting_started.rst

 5.2 Calculating Surface Area Normalized INP Concentrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Surface area normalized INP concentrations are calculated using the inp object’s :py:func:`pyce_tools.inp.sa_normalize` method.
-The dA_total dataframe, which is returned from the :py:func:`pyce_tools.surface_area` function, is passed as a parameter.
+Surface area normalized INP concentrations are calculated using the inp object’s :py:func:`pyce_tools.pyce_tools.inp.sa_normalize` method.
+The dA_total dataframe, which is returned from the :py:func:`.surface_area` function, is passed as a parameter.
 This function assumes you have already organized dA_total to line up with your INP collection periods.
 See the tutorial for specifics.

 5.3 Plotting with error bars and previous studies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A plot of aerosol INP vs literature values is done through the :py:func:`pyce_tools.inp.plot_ins_inp` method.
-Note that seawater INP (ssw and sml) plots are not object methods but rather Pyce Tools functions (:py:func:`pyce_tools.plot_sml_inp`, :py:func:`pyce_tools.plot_ssw_inp`).
+A plot of aerosol INP vs literature values is done through the :py:func:`pyce_tools.pyce_tools.inp.plot_ins_inp` method.
+Note that seawater INP (ssw and sml) plots are not object methods but rather Pyce Tools functions (:py:func:`.plot_sml_inp`, :py:func:`.plot_ssw_inp`).

 5.4 Correlations and correlation scatter plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Correlations are calculated using INP object’s :py:func:`pyce_tools.inp.correlations` method.
+Correlations are calculated using INP object’s :py:func:`pyce_tools.pyce_tools.inp.correlations` method.
 A list of temperatures as strings are sent, as well as a specific process (H, or UH) and inp_units string, which indicates the column containing your INP concentrations.
 See tutorial and code documentation for more details.
-The correlations can also be viewed with scatter plots by using the :py:func:`pyce_tools.inp.plot_corr_scatter` method, which returns a figure object which can be further stylized.
+The correlations can also be viewed with scatter plots by using the :py:func:`pyce_tools.pyce_tools.inp.plot_corr_scatter` method, which returns a figure object which can be further stylized.